kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/04 - Greek fire and its modern equivalents/04 - Greek fire and its modern equivalents.md

 where file.name != "04 - Greek fire and its modern equivalents"
 ```

 Napalm is the closest modern day equivalent to Greek Fire, maybe even worse.
-And ther
+And thermite is insanity.